Empotik/RNA-Sequence-Analyser/README.md

     - Cleaning up after you are done to make sure that the database won't unnecessarily take your space.
 It also can prevent malicious activity from wrongfully accessing the database.
     - Normally, when prompted, exit the application by pressing `'q'` then `Enter`.
     - Alternatively, without being prompted, `'Ctrl+C'` should also properly terminate and clean up at any stage of the program.
-    -To deactivate the virtual environment, run the appropriate command based on your operating system:
+    - To deactivate the virtual environment, run the appropriate command based on your operating system:

     On Windows: